Before they reach school age, preschoolers need several important foundational skills that will allow them to become successful readers in the future.

 Early literacy skills, reading comprehension, oral language development and phonological awareness are fundamental to a child’s success as they become an adult, so providing the resources and materials to encourage pre-reading in the early literacy years is especially crucial for preschool children.
 Read more about Early Childhood Education here.

-By implementing a preschool reading program for your preschoolers, you can work towards building these basic reading skills and better prepare them for school.
+By implementing a preschool reading program for your preschoolers, you can work towards boosting the child’s progress and early literacy development.

 There are countless preschool reading program packages on the market which are designed to guide educators and parents through the beginning stages of reading.
-While these may have seen some success, there are plenty of free resources and activities available online that will allow you to introduce the alphabet, letter shapes and sounds to your classroom.
-Look for free lesson plans, activities and printables that focus on teaching letter shapes and sounds.
+While these may have seen some success, there are plenty of free resources and activities available online that will allow you to introduce the alphabet, letter shapes and sounds to beginning readers.

 3. Offer a High-Quality Selection of Books

-- 11 Literacy Activities for Preschool Free Choice Time
+- 11 Early Activities for Preschool Free Choice Time

 - Preschool Pre-Reading Activities

 Establishing your own preschool reading program based on early childhood research does not have to be difficult.
 Pre-reading skills can be encouraged by providing the right environment for young readers and by introducing the right activities to engage them and boost the child’s development.
 If an in-person reading program is not possible, online reading programs are also an option.

-For more on literacy in early childhood education, join the conversation at @HiMamaSocial and don’t forget to sign up for updates from our HiMama Blog!
+For more on early literacy in early childhood education for early childhood educators, join the conversation at @HiMamaSocial and don’t forget to sign up for updates from our HiMama Blog!